Dawn of the Dead (2004 film): Other songs

 In a 2023 interview with Total Film, Snyder revealed he had lobbied for the inclusion of the Richard Cheese cover of "Down with the Sickness", originally sung by the heavy metal band Disturbed, which plays in a montage where the characters relieve boredom in the mall.
 According to Snyder, the studio originally declined the Richard Cheese version in favor of the Disturbed version, but he managed to convince them that the former was appropriate for the scene.
 Snyder also stated his rationale behind the decision to play "People Who Died" by the Jim Carroll Band at the end of the film: "I really love that [opening chords of 'People Who Died'] DANG!
 DANG!
 DANG, DANG, DANG!
 I thought that it was cool as a way to end the movie because it's so dark.
 It's a bleak ending, in a cool way."

 Release

 Universal Pictures distributed the film worldwide, excluding the United Kingdom, Ireland, France, Japan, Scandinavia, Iceland, Turkey, Israel, South Africa and the Middle East.
 Strike Entertainment retained the film through a set of closed deals, selling the film to Entertainment Film Distributors in the United Kingdom and Ireland, Metropolitan Filmexport in France, Toho-Towa in Japan, Nordisk Film in Scandinavia, Samfilm in Iceland, Pinema in Turkey, Forum Film in Israel, Nu Metro in South Africa and Italia Film in the Middle East.

-During opening weekend at the Universal Cineplex, located at Universal Studios Florida, actors were hired to play zombies, to roam around and jump out at patrons.